abtin/notes/2022/July.md

 #### Thoughts

 - Today I had a first hand experience about talkers vs doers.
 How talkers who cannot build anything are given the power to dictate the direction of the way things should be done.
 I have no problem with people looking at the bigger picture, but I disagree with giving power to talkers.
 Medical system got it right.
 The head of a hospital department has to be a doctor.

+### July 06, 2022

+#### Thoughts

+- Trying to make sense of WORM capability of MinIO.
+It doesn't makes sense to me that I'm not only allowed to delete the object versions but I can delete the object itself.